Say no to being Chronically Online

 As a teen, I used to be chronically online.
 I was a compulsive gamer, Reddit degenerate, consumed too much YouTube, neglected my irl friendships for artificial ones on Discord, and compulsively watched the Hub.
 I would unironically quote memes and use terms like "based" and "pog" in real life.
 I assumed it was normal, but to the best of my knowledge, nobody talks like that in real life.

-I could blame my bad habits on something like the pandemic or big tech companies (which are definitely problematic in their own ways), but that's not the sensible & mature thing to do.
-Ultimately, it's my own fault because I had the free will to resist that temptation (it's hard, but not impossible), but chose not to because I wanted that stimulation.
+I could blame something like the pandemic or big tech, but that's not the sensible & mature thing to do.
+Ultimately, it's my own fault because I had the free will to resist that temptation, but chose not to because I wanted that stimulation.
 Looking back, I realise I could've just stopped if I really wanted to.

-"Oh but I only consume Reddit and 4chan", that's just as bad as using normie stuff like Instagram.
-In fact, I'd argue it's even worse because at least normal people use Instagram.
-Maybe the stereotypical "neckbeard redditor" has an element of truth.
+"Oh but I only consume my hecking imageboards!", that's just as bad as using normie stuff like Instagram.
+In some sense, I'd argue it's even worse.

 We're hooked on negativity

 There's a reason why the media focuses on negative headlines - good press does not sell and people are easier to manipulate when they're angry.
-Perhaps this explains why "internet people" align so strongly with certain ideologies and make it their personality... you're an atheist furry communist? or maybe a trad MAGA zionist?
-Uhhh, okay.
-I didn't really need to know that.
+Perhaps this explains why people online align so strongly with certain ideologies and make it their personality.
+This perhaps explains why they resort to name-calling and insulting rather than civil disagreement because a critique of their beliefs is seen as an attack on them as a person.

-Of course, there are real problems in the world (e.g., war, climate change, violent crime), but the Internet makes out that the world is a lot more negative than it really is.
-Unless you live somewhere like Gaza, Afghanistan, or Eastern Ukraine, the chances are you have a fairly normal life.
+Of course, there are real problems in the world (e.g., war, climate change, poverty), but unless you live in a place like Afghanistan or North Korea (which you probably don't considering you're reading this), the chances are you have a fairly normal life.

 What should we do?